spatie/typescript-transformer/docs/usage/transformers.md

 The laravel package has some extra transformers:

 - `SpatieEnumTransformer`: this converts an enum from the `spatie\enum` package
-- `SpatieStateTransformer`: this converts as state from the `spatie\laravel-model-states` package
+- `SpatieStateTransformer`: this converts a state from the `spatie\laravel-model-states` package

 ## Writing transformers